-In October 2017 Google had gone beyond this and started showing warning in two additional situations: when users enter data on the HTTP page, and on all HTTP pages visited in Incognito mode.
-So, any type of data, not only passwords and credit card numbers were considered sensitive, and inputting it on the HTTP sites was qualified as insecure action.
+In October 2017 Google had gone beyond this and started showing warnings in two additional situations: when users enter data on the HTTP page, and on all HTTP pages visited in Incognito mode.
+So, any type of data, not only passwords and credit card numbers were considered sensitive, and inputting it on HTTP sites qualified as an insecure action.

 Starting July 2018 Google Chrome Will Mark All HTTP Sites as ‘not secure’

-They recently announced it in their blog post.
-In its current version Chrome browser displays a neutral information icon for HTTP sites.
-Starting with version 68, which release is planned in July 2018, Chrome will mark all HTTP sites as “not secure” using additional noticeable icon in the address bar.
+Google recently announced it in their blog post.
+In its current version Chrome displays a neutral information icon for HTTP sites.
+Starting with version 68, which is set to be released in July 2018, Chrome will mark all HTTP sites as “not secure” using an additional icon in the address bar.

 How can it affect you?
-If you disregard Google’s advice moving to HTTPS, you can feel some unpleasant changes:
+If you disregard Google’s advice to move to HTTPS, you will see some unpleasant changes:

 - Unsafe data

-The HTTPS protocol for a website is not a fad.
-If the website is using HTTPS, it means the data which is transmitted from user’s browser to web server is encrypted.
-Otherwise “a man in the middle” can sneak in and intercept the transmission.
-HTTP websites are vulnerable and can be easier accessed by the hackers.
+The HTTPS protocol for a website is not just a trend.
+If the website is using HTTPS, it means the data which is transmitted from the user’s browser to the web server is encrypted.
+Otherwise “a middle man” can sneak in and intercept the transmission.
+HTTP websites are vulnerable and can be easily accessed by hackers.

 - Visitors’ hesitation

 The Internet is like an ocean and users know it.
-People’s expectations regarding cybersecurity are rising year-over-year.
+People’s expectations regarding cybersecurity are rising year after year.
 They want it to be safe, end of story.
-Whether your HTTP car dealer website has an input fields or not, starting July 2018 Chrome will mark it as not reliable source.
-We don’t think it will drive a lot of traffic to your website.
+Whether your HTTP car dealer website has any input fields or not, starting July 2018 Chrome will mark it as a “non-secure”.
+We don’t think that it will help drive a lot of traffic to your website.

 - Lower rankings

 Google, the most popular search engine in the world, has been down-ranking unencrypted sites.
-They announced starting to use HTTPS as a ranking signal in 2014.
-It is one of the ways they force website owners to move towards more secure cyberspace.
-Among many unveiled Google’s ranking factors it is well-known one.
+They announced when they started to use HTTPS as a ranking signal back in 2014.
+It is one of the ways they force website owners to move towards a more secure cyberspace.
+Among many of Google’s unveiled ranking factors, this is a well-known one.
 Why not use it to rank higher?

-Moving is hard, moving to something you can’t even expand can seem intimidating.
-It’s totally natural, but unnecessary.
-Autoxloo has a solid expertise in this field as we successfully moved our own website to HTTPS.
-We will gladly assist you in this movement.
+Changing can be hard, moving to something you is unfamiliar can seem intimidating.
+It’s totally understandable.
+But Autoxloo has extensive expertise in this field as we have successfully moved our own websites to HTTPS.
+We will gladly assist you in this change over.
 Contact us to avoid being marked as ‘not secure’.